 Dr Eva Seemann, German Historical Institute Paris (prize winner 2023)

 Eva Seemann makes it clear that people of small stature often assumed central functions at German courts in the early modern period up to the 18th century as confidants, advisors and political agents (and not just as entertainers and jokers).
-This publication is the first to reveal the overall phenomenon, which can be located between the history of absolutism, ceremonial, art and literature.
+This publication brings to light for the first time the full phenomenon, which can be located between the history of absolutism, ceremonial traditions, and the history of art and literature.
 Eva Seemann presents her research, which is based on an immense study of archives, in a comprehensible, straightforward and clear manner.

-Heinrich Detering provides case studies on texts that deal with the interactions between plants, animals and humans.
+Heinrich Detering provides case studies on texts that explore the interactions between plants, animals and humans.
 He unfolds a panorama of ideas that is fascinating and makes it clear how worthwhile it is to re-read well-known texts, such as those by Goethe (including "Faust"), Lichtenberg and Novalis.

-Hagedorn's excitingly told story, which leads from the 17th to the 18th century as well as into the present day, on the one hand makes clear the wide network of the Bach family before the 'great' Bach and on the other hand documents the path of the researcher, who has to form his own, verified picture of the past from concrete objective tradition, presumed facts, comparable historical phenomena, clues from other scholars and seekers.
+Hagedorn's compellingly told history spans from the 17th to the 18th century and connects to the present day.
+His work illuminates the wide network of the Bach family before the 'great' Bach, while also documenting the path of the researcher, who has to form his own, verified picture of the past from concrete objective tradition, presumed facts, comparable historical phenomena, clues from other scholars and researchers.

-This book provides an informative and narrative introduction to the life and work of Jean Paul (1765-1825), who saw the light of day 250 years ago, experienced years of hardship and eventually became a celebrated author.
-Jean Paul occupies a unique position in the literature of the late 18th and early 19th centuries.
+This book provides an informative and narrative introduction to the life and work of Jean Paul (1765-1825), who was born 250 years ago, experienced years of hardship and eventually became a celebrated author.
+Jean Paul holds a unique position in the literature of the late 18th and early 19th centuries.

 Philipp Blom's book provides a fascinating insight into the intellectual forces in Paris in the second half of the 18th century, into the debates that took place in the salon of Baron Paul Henri Thiry d'Holbach and into the reception of the French Enlightenment to date.
-Blom presents his portrayal of pre-revolutionary France with knowledge and great narrative talent.
+Blom presents his portrayal of pre-revolutionary France with expertise and impressive narrative skill.

 In this fundamental work on the history of reception and 18th-century research, Mark-Georg Dehrmann reconstructs the reception of the works of the writer and philosopher Anthony Ashley Cooper, the third Earl of Shaftesbury(1671-1713), from the beginnings to Wieland and Herder in a scholarly and linguistically masterful manner.

-In this book, which represents the sum of his preoccupation with the Age of Enlightenment, Classicism and Romanticism, Günter de Bruyn paints a cultural portrait of Berlin at the turn of the 18th and 19th centuries in a vivid, intelligent manner and with great literary elegance.
+In this work, which represents a culmination of his engagement with the Enlightenment, Classicism, and Romanticism, Günter de Bruyn presents an insightful and elegantly written cultural portrait of Berlin during the transitional period from the 18th to the 19th century.

 In her work on Catharina Margaretha Linck, Angela Steidele uses extensive source research to reconstruct and recount the astonishing life of a woman who lived disguised as a man in the early 18th century and was probably the last woman in Europe to be executed for fornication with another woman in 1721.